BrightIon/feedback-and-locking/docs/index.md

 # feedback-and-locking
-Feedback controllers, PID loops, analog and digital varieties, locking to a reference
+We will discuss feedback controllers in general, PID loops and how to tune them, analog and digital implementations with software and with physical hardware, locking to a reference - particularly laser locking using high bandwith schemes.

-This is a mini-course for experimental physicists, prepared by Sam Hile, in the context of the IQT research group at Sussex.
+> This is a mini-course for experimental physicists, prepared by Sam Hile around 2023, in the context of the IQT research group at Sussex.
+It normally involves ~4hrs of interactive lecture/discussion to cover the content.
+To properly master the ideas, learners should spend probably twice that much time reading further and exploring the topics on their own.

 ## Contents
 1. Generic process control theory